Peripatoides suteri

 Peripatoides suteri is a species of velvet worm in the family Peripatopsidae.
 Like all other species in the genus Peripatoides, this species is ovoviviparous and endemic to New Zealand.
 This species is notable for featuring 16 pairs of legs, unlike all other species of Peripatoides, which have only 15 leg pairs.
-This species has more legs than any other species of velvet worm found in New Zealand.

 Discovery and taxonomy

 This velvet worm was first described in 1894 by the English zoologist Arthur Dendy.
 He based the original description of this velvet worm on three specimens collected from Stratford on the North Island of New Zealand.
 He originally described this velvet worm under the name Peripatus novæ-zealandiæ var. suteri, as a variety of Peripatus novæ-zealandiæ with 16 leg pairs, unlike the usual variety with 15 leg pairs.
 He did not designate any type material explicitly.
 In 1900, he referred to this velvet worm as a separate species under the name Peripatus suteri.
 In 1901, the French zoologist Eugène Louis Bouvier placed this species in the genus Peripatoides instead of the genus Peripatus.